JaiminPatel345/Kube-Credential/README.md

 ## Docker Compose

-Spin up both services (and persistent SQLite volumes) using the bundled compose file:
+Spin up both services alongside a shared PostgreSQL instance using the bundled compose file:

 ```bash
 docker compose up --build
 ```

-Environment variables such as `SYNC_SECRET` can be supplied via an `.env` file or inline when invoking Compose.
-Issuance service automatically targets the composed verification endpoint (`verification-service:3002`).
+Environment variables such as `SYNC_SECRET`, `POSTGRES_USER`, and `POSTGRES_PASSWORD` can be supplied via an `.env` file or inline when invoking Compose.
+The issuance service automatically targets the composed verification endpoint (`verification-service:3002`) and shares the same PostgreSQL container.

 ## Roadmap